DiyMediaServer

 • VPN misconfiguration

-If you’re routing SSH through a VPN, test your access thoroughly in a non-production environment first.
-This setup adds complexity that can leave you stranded if misconfigured.
+If you’re routing SSH through a VPN, test access thoroughly in a non-production environment first.
+The added complexity can leave you stranded if you misconfigure it.

 ASROCK Mini-Desktop Computer: This compact barebone system is ideal for running lightweight VMs or containers, allowing you to isolate and secure SSH service…